Ailya-Shah/ExperimentLab/README.md

 - **Decision layer** — turns the raw statistics into a verdict a non-statistician can act on: `SHIP`, `HOLD`, `NO_DIFFERENCE`, or `KEEP_RUNNING`.
 - **Dashboard** — a single-page, framework-free frontend that renders the verdict, a control-vs-arm head-to-head for every variant, and the supporting stats, served by the same app.
 - **Schema migrations** — EF Core migrations track every schema change; the database upgrades in place and existing data is never wiped.
-- **Single-file deployment** — publishes to one self-contained `.exe`.
+- **Standalone deployment** — publishes as a self-contained build with a one-click launcher.
 No .NET install required to run it.

 ---